Thursday, July 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • Answer the prompt affirmatively (OK).

-The router now will enable the remote connection using Dynamic DNS.
+The router will now enable the remote connection using Dynamic DNS.

 Asus Router App remote connection